OUR PROGRAM

 Support for Residents

-While we are not a clinical or treatment program, we support residents in maintaining structure, responsibility, and progress toward long-term goals.
+Isabel Hope Harbor provides a structured pathway toward independence by offering housing stability, accountability, and connection to supportive resources.
+While we are not a clinical or treatment program, we support residents in maintaining structure, responsibility, and progress toward long-term goals — including successful reintegration into community life.

-We also welcome mission-aligned supporters and partners who share our commitment to stability, recovery, and community impact.
+We welcome mission-aligned partners committed to recovery, reintegration, and community impact.